If you want good results, do it this way:

 Whaaaaaaaaat?
 Do not advertise my product?
 But then how will I sell it?

-Okay, let's start over then.
+Okay, let us start over then.

 So, first, you want them to get to know you.
 But how?

-• who are you posting for,
+• who you are posting for,